mcgilldinglab/DENetwork/README.md

     2. 'DE_pos_influenza.tsv' contains all upregulated DE genes
     3. 'DE_neg_influenza.tsv' contains all downregulated DE genes.

   You can choose either of the 3 files for input into DENetwork.
-Ideally, you want to obtain a couple hundred (~200-400) DE genes for input into DENetwork.
-For example, DE_pos_influenza.tsv is chosen and it contains 236 upregulated DE genes.
+Ideally, you want to obtain tens to hundreds (~30-200) DE genes for input into DENetwork.
+For example, DE_pos_influenza.tsv is chosen and it contains 34 upregulated DE genes.
 The optional input arguments (-b, -t, -p, -l) can be changed to increase or decrease the number of DE genes outputted.

 * 'gene_log2fc_influenza.tsv' which contains a gene column and a log2 fold change (in absolute value) column.